ἀνέχου καί ἀπέχου –

 ἀνέχου καί ἀπέχου can be translated into English as “bear and forebear” (my favorite), or also as “endure and renounce.”
 It is found attributed to Epictetus in a handful of sources.

-In his free time, he competes in Sumo wrestling, builds cameras and does analogue photography, writes, and more.
+In his free time, Kevin competes in Sumo wrestling, builds and uses analogue cameras, writes, and does tabletop roleplaying game design.